 “College” means The College of New Jersey.

-B.“Student,” includes all persons who are enrolled at TCNJ whose academic career designation is graduate.
-This includes students who are either full time or part time, maintaining status of matriculation or non-matriculation, and having an academic record with Primary Academic Web Services (PAWS), the college’s records and registration system.
-It includes students in degree programs as well as those in post baccalaureate or post master’s certification programs.
+B.“Student,” includes all persons who are enrolled at the College whose academic career designation is graduate as indicated by the college’s primary academic records and registration system- Primary Academic Web Services (PAWS.
 The status of other individuals who participate in College-sponsored or recognized programs will be determined solely at the discretion of the Director of Student Conduct.

 “College official” includes any person employed by the College performing assigned administrative, academic, or professional responsibilities including campus police, campus health providers, and student employees.